Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Assessing Data Levers

-Data markets in particular are an untested complement to CDC.
-On one hand, the infrastructure for data markets would make CDC substantially easier: if people can easily sell their data to competing buyers, they can factor issues of leverage into their selling decisions.
-At the extreme, data markets could support large-scale collective bargaining around data.
-On the other hand, there are major concerns around privacy and the economic outcomes of data markets \cite{acemoglu2019too,jia2019towards}, and there exists an obvious concern that economic incentives could outweigh data leverage concerns and create new ethical issues.

-Given the current evidence, we believe that all the data levers we described above have a place in the toolbelt of those seeking to change the relationship between tech companies and the public.
-A critical challenge for data leverage researchers will be identifying the correct tool for a specific job: given the technologies a target organization uses, a realistic estimate of how many people might participate in data leverage, and knowledge about the resources available to participants, which data lever is most effective?
+Given the current evidence, we believe that the data levers we described have a place in the tool belt of those seeking to change the relationship between tech companies and the public.
+A critical challenge for data leverage researchers will be identifying the correct tool for a specific job.
+Based on the technologies a target organization uses, a realistic estimate of how many people might participate in data leverage, and knowledge about the resources available to participants, which data lever is most effective?